 - Gardening gloves

-- A good pair of wellies or gardening shoes
+- A good pair of boots or gardening shoes

-- (Optional) Wheelbarrow for removing weeds or stones
+- (Optional) Wheelbarrow to remove weeds or stones

-Good to know: There are several types of spades.
-Classic straight-edged ones, toothed ones (digging forks) or ergonomic ones with straight or T-shaped handles.
-To choose the right one, consider your plot size, soil type and especially your comfort: a lightweight spade suited to your height will make the job much easier.
+Good to know: there are several types of spades.
+Classic straight-bladed ones, toothed ones (digging forks), or ergonomic ones, with straight or T-shaped handles, made of wood or composite materials.
+To choose the right one, consider the size of your plot, the soil type, and, most importantly, your comfort: a lightweight spade suited to your height will make the job much easier, while a heavier, narrower-bladed spade will be more effective in heavy soil.
+There are also very narrow-bladed spades (sometimes called trenching spades) for working between plants and root-cutting spades, which are very useful for cleanly slicing through nearby plant roots.

-- Prepare the area: Before starting to dig, take a few minutes to clear the surface.
-Remove large stones, branches and visible weeds.
-This will prevent damaging your spade and make the work easier.
+- Prepare the area: before you start digging, take a few minutes to clear the surface.
+Remove large stones, branches, and visible weeds.
+This will prevent damage to your spade and make the job easier.

-- Insert the spade vertically: Hold the spade straight, blade pointing downward.
-Aim for a strip of soil about 20-30cm wide.
+- Plant the spade vertically: hold the spade upright, blade pointing downward.
+Aim for a strip of soil about 20 to 30 cm wide.

-- Step on it: Press down on the edge of the spade with your foot to sink it into the soil.
-If the ground is very hard, you can use your body weight to anchor it properly.
+- Press down with your foot: step on the edge of the spade to drive it into the soil.
+If the soil is very hard, use your body weight to anchor it firmly.

-- Lift and turn the clod: Once the spade is well embedded, use your arms and back (without straining!) to lift the clod.
-Simply turn it over by flipping it sideways, as if placing it upside down.
+- Lift and turn the clod: once the spade is firmly embedded, use your arms and back (without straining!) to lift the clod.
+Simply flip it over onto its side, as if placing it upside down.

-- Repeat row by row: Continue moving forward in straight lines, repeating the same motion.
-You can work row by row, or in squares if the space is small.
+- Repeat, moving line by line: continue in a straight line, repeating the same motion.
+You can work row by row or in small squares if the space is limited.

-- Break up large clods: Once the area is dug, break up large clods with the back of the spade or a tool like a cultivator or rake.
-The soil should be loose, without large chunks, ready for plants or seeds.
+- Break up large clods: once the area is dug, break up large clods with the back of the spade or a tool like a rake or cultivator.
+The soil should be loose, without large chunks, ready for planting or sowing.

 Tips for easier digging

-Avoid digging right after rain or when the soil is too wet: the earth may compact and become difficult to work.
+Avoid digging right after rain or when the soil is too wet: the soil may compact and become difficult to work.

-To protect your back, remember to bend your knees, switch sides regularly (right hand then left hand) and take breaks.
+To protect your back, bend your knees, switch sides regularly (right hand then left hand), and take breaks.

-If your soil is clayey and heavy, don't hesitate to mix in some compost to lighten it and improve drainage.
+If your soil is clay-heavy, consider adding compost to lighten it and improve drainage.

 What to do after digging?